Skip to content

 • Your API key

-• An image URL to pin
+• A media URL to pin (image or video)

 Step 1: List Your Accounts